NeuConnect ‘interconnector’ will help power the future with an energy supply that is:

 £3bn in benefits, a significant economic boost

-The vital new link will create an ‘invisible highway’ to carry 1.4GW of electricity, enough to power tens of millions of homes over the life of the project and offering net consumer benefits of over £3bn / €3.4bn.
+The vital new link will create an ‘invisible highway’ to carry 1.4GW of electricity, enough to power up to 1.5 million homes over the life of the project and offering net consumer benefits of over £3bn / €3.4bn.

 The delivery of the project will also create significant economic benefits with up to £1bn /€1.1bn worth of contract and business opportunities available.
 The project will support up to 500 jobs during construction, allowing British and German workers to demonstrate their expertise in a growing global industry.
 Further jobs will also be created once the new connection becomes operational.